Ghetto Supastar (That Is What You Are): Music video

-Francis Lawrence directed the video, which features actress Halle Berry and actors Warren Beatty, Oliver Platt, and Joshua Malina.
-In a play on the theme of the film, which is a prominent white politician acting like a Black American, Bulworth in the music video begins to stretch his mouth, revealing himself to be Pras in a mask, who has just become the first African-American U.S. president.
+Francis Lawrence directed the video, which features Bulworth stars Warren Beatty, Halle Berry, Oliver Platt, and Joshua Malina.
+In a play on the theme of the film, which is a prominent white politician acting like a Black American, Bulworth – as played by Beatty – in the music video begins to stretch his mouth, revealing himself to be Pras in a mask, who has just become the first African-American US president.
 Shortly after Pras gets pushed in an elevator, he takes off his suit and performs.

-Wyclef Jean also appears on the set playing the bass guitar riff at the end of the song.
-It was nominated for an MTV Video Music Award for Best Rap Video and Best Video from a Film.
-Another three nominations on the 1998 Billboard Video Music Awards for Best New Artist Clip (Pop), Best New Artist Clip (Rap), and Best New Artist Clip (R&B).
-It won an 8th Annual MVPA Award in 1999.
+Apart from Mya and Ol' Dirty Bastard, Wyclef Jean also appears on the set playing the bass guitar riff at the end of the song.
+The music video was nominated for an MTV Video Music Award for Best Rap Video and Best Video from a Film.
+It also received three nominations at the 1998 Billboard Video Music Awards for Best New Artist Clip (Pop), Best New Artist Clip (Rap), and Best New Artist Clip (R&B).

-Bee Gees' recorded version
+Cover versions

+"Weird Al" Yankovic included the song in his polka medley "Polka Power!" from his 1999 album Running with Scissors.
 The Bee Gees recorded a version of "Islands in the Stream" with the chorus of "Ghetto Supastar" replacing the final chorus for their retrospective 2001 compilation Their Greatest Hits: The Record.
 It also appeared on their 2004 Number Ones and on the 2010 Mythology box set.

-Cover versions

-"Weird Al" Yankovic included the song in his polka medley "Polka Power!" from his 1999 album Running with Scissors.

 In August 2011, Taylor Swift covered "Ghetto Supastar" during the North American leg of her Speak Now World Tour.
 In each city, she chose to pay tribute to a homegrown artist.
 In Washington, D.C., she performed an acoustic version of "Ghetto Supastar", given that Mýa is from Washington, D.C.
-Swift referred to the song as her "seventh grade anthem".
+Swift referred to the song as her "second grade anthem".

 In 2017, singer/actress Vanessa Hudgens posted a video of herself singing "Ghetto Supastar" a capella on Instagram.